 John illustrates a final time his theology in our reading for today.
 The disciples encounter the risen Jesus on the beach near where they are fishing.
 They don't recognize him... and then he directs them to cast their nets on the other side of the boat, and they catch a boat-load of fish.
-The writer says a hundred and fifty three.
-Then the disciples begin to recognize Jesus.
+The writer says a hundred and fifty three. (over the centuries scholars have tried to figure out what that number means....
+No luck) Then the disciples begin to recognize Jesus.
 This story also appears in Luke, though not as a resurrection appearance, but as a call to mission.
 And then Jesus invites them to a meal, and all the disciples begin to see that the strange figure on the beach is Jesus....
 And then Jesus addresses Peter three times, and asks Peter if he loves him....
-The word for Love here is both philios φιλιός and agape...
+The word for Love here is both philios φιλιός and agape....
 Love of neighbor, love of God.
 The two are the same.
 It is of course no accident that the writer has Jesus asking the question three times of Peter, because just a chapter before Peter denies knowing Jesus three times....
-So forgiveness is a part of this experience as well... forgiveness, the restoration of dignity....
-And you know that in the Greek, the word resurrection literally means to stand with dignity.
-So resurrection is about restoration.
+So forgiveness is a part of this experience as well... forgiveness, the restoration of community....
+And you know by now that in the Greek, the word resurrection literally means to stand with dignity.
+So, at its heart, resurrection is about the restoration of dignity, which is to say, the welcoming of each other as equals....
+The shamed, the outcast, the aged, the sick, the immigrant, the disabled, the person of color.
+Equals.
+The goal of resurrection, as it were, is to create and sustain community... community, perhaps the greatest mystery among us....
+We will not find God "out there," nor will we find God within the complexities of reason.
+God is not to be understood, but to be felt.
+We will find and know God in the warm and welcoming glow of community.
+It is within the critical mass of community that Love nurtures, excels, and exults.
+Resurrection is not a supernatural event.
+It is a way to live.
+God is not supernatural, but radically natural.
+And one more thing: Resurrection life stands against evil, the powers and principalities that demean and abase.
+Resurrection life is activism against corrupted power, and God knows, the time of the people of faith is now in the face of power in our own land that is resurrection's very opposite.